So Saul returned from pursuing David and went to meet the Philistines; therefore they called that place the Rock of Escape, (23:28).

 David needed an escape, but not from something… to Someone, to his Rock of Escape.

-- Even when all around us are fearful, He is Our Rock of Escape
+- Even when everyone around us is fearful, He is Our Rock of Escape.

-David knew the LORD as his Rock of Escape through the experience of trials, hardships, injustice and betrayal.
+David knew the LORD as his Rock of Escape through his experiences of trials, hardships, injustice and betrayal.
 It was in these very times the LORD trained David’s faith for the battles and his ultimate destiny as king.